durpintm/groupE_Assignment_2/README.md

 Created by Durpin Thapa Magar(500217688)
 This method will take two numbers from the user input and generate a random number between those two numbers

 Function Eight:
 Created by Rudra Kumar(500228048)
 This function will tells weather the entered number is prime number or not

-Function Six: Calculation of Simple Interest created by Sonika Sharma(500226024) this function will calculate the simple interest from the amount , rate and time inputs
+Function Six: Calculation of Simple Interest
+created by Sonika Sharma(500226024)
+This function will calculate the simple interest from the amount, rate and time inputs

 Function Five: Even/odd
-created by Navjot Kaur(500219223) this function will tells weather the input is even or odd.
+Created by Navjot Kaur(500219223)
+this function will tells weather the input is even or odd

-Function Four: Reverse Function created by Virpal Kaur(500218936) this function will tells reverse the number entered.
+Function Four: Reverse Function
+Created by Virpal Kaur(500218936)
+This function will reverse the number entered